 Friday, Oct.
 29 | 9–10:30 a.m.
 MURALS ’21

-Engage in dialogue with MURALS ’21 winners as they present their scholarly work in the areas of STEMM, Social Sciences/Humanities, Creative Art as well as in Service Learning and Leadership reflecting who they are, their values and their academic success.
+Engage in dialogue with MURALS ’21 winners as they present their scholarly work in the areas of STEM, social sciences/humanities, creative art as well as in service learning and leadership.

 - Janaye Matthews, MURALS ’21 Overall Winner

 - Rachel Jackson, MURALS ’21 First Place Winner, STEM